mmmirrra/mmmirrra.github.io/_posts/2023-08-04-MultimediaSystem-data-sound.markdown

 - Size of audio file = Sampling size (byte) x Sampling rate x Number of channels x Time (Seconds)
 <br />
-- Example) What if you save stereo sound at 16 bit, 44.1 KHz for 1 minute?
+- Example: What if you save stereo sound at 16 bit, 44.1 KHz for 1 minute?
   - Size of audio file = 2 (byte) x 44100 × 2 × 60 (Seconds) = 10,584,000 ≒ 10 Mbyte
     - Therefore, one 3-minute piece of music requires approximately 30 Mbytes of storage space.
     - Also, in order to transmit audio files, it is essential to keep the file size small.